geografa/supmap/_posts/2022-04-28-best-sup-spots.markdown

 Scappoose was a treat this summer.
 The Bay has ample parking and Next Adventure is right there if you've forgotten something like, oh...your board.
 Like Smith & Bybee, be sure to track where you're going because it can get a little maze-y out there.

+Have any other faves?
+Shoot me a line and we'll add it here.